In 2020, road transport contributed to 24% of the EU's total emissions of carbon dioxide (CO2), the main greenhouse gas.

 On 17 April 2019, the European Parliament and the Council adopted a regulation setting new CO2 emission standards for cars and vans.
 The new regulation applies since 1 January 2020.

 CO₂ labelling of cars

 To help drivers choose new cars with low fuel consumption, EU legislation requires Member States to ensure that relevant information is provided to consumers, including a label showing a car's fuel efficiency and CO2 emissions.

-Heavy-duty vehicles – trucks and buses – are responsible for about a quarter of CO2 emissions from road transport in the EU and for some 5% of total EU emissions.
+Heavy-duty vehicles – trucks and buses – are responsible for more than a quarter of CO2 emissions from road transport in the EU, and for 6% of total EU greenhouse gas emissions.

-On 20 June 2019, the European Parliament and the Council adopted Regulation (EU) 2019/1242 setting CO2 emission standards for heavy-duty vehicles, with targets for reducing the average emissions from new lorries for 2025 and 2030.
+On 20 June 2019, the European Parliament and the Council adopted a Regulation setting CO2 emission standards for heavy-duty vehicles, with targets for reducing the average emissions from new lorries for 2025 and 2030.

 Links to related EU policies

 - Commission Expert Group - E02795 for policy development and implementation of CO2 from road vehicles

 The information and views set out in the reports and studies published below are those of the author(s) and do not necessarily reflect the official opinion of the Commission.
 The Commission does not guarantee the accuracy of the data included in these reports and studies.
 Neither the Commission nor any person acting on the Commission’s behalf may be held responsible for the use which may be made of the information contained therein.